MikeWoodward/UT330B/README.md

 Oddities
 ========

 I updated this software in February 2020.
 For some unknown reason, the UT330B device won't accept date settings in February 2020, and won't function in February 2020.
-I think this is a device issue (maybe firmware?) but I can't confirm it.
+I think this is a device issue (maybe firmware?) but I can't confirm it - perhaps something to do with 2020-02.
 If anyone has any insight, I'd love to hear it.